 This last painting measures 32 3/4 x 84 2/3 cm (13″ x 33 1/3″ inches).
 It also includes a large unidentified artist’s seal and a poem.
 If someone can help me out with the translation of the poem I will appreciate it very much!

-What do you think about these two shunga paintings?
+What do you think about these three shunga paintings?
 Leave your reaction in the comment box below….!!